 So if you don’t follow a very strict diet, I would recommend keeping the chicken skin on but reducing your overall portions because flavour is king in my books.

-How do I make sticky honey soy glazed chicken?
+How to make sticky honey soy glazed chicken?

 What makes this recipe so special is the combination of soy sauce, honey, freshly grated ginger, sesame oil and freshly squeezed orange juice, that the chicken is glazed with.